-It has all come as by the leap of some awful monster out of his lair - he is upon us, he is upon all of us here, before we have had time to turn round.
-It fills me with anguish & dismay & makes me ask myself if this then is what I have grown old for, if this is what all the ostensibly or comparatively serene, all the supposedly bettering past, of our century, has meant & led up to.
-It gives away everything one has believed in & lived for - & I envy those of our generation who haven't lived on for it.
+It has all come as by the leap of some awful monster out of his lair he is upon us, he is upon all of us here, before we have had time to turn round.
+It fills me with anguish & dismay & makes me ask myself if this then is what I have grown old for, if this is what all the ostensibly or comparatively serene, all the supposedly bettering past, has believed in & lived for - & I envy those of our generation who haven't lived on for it.
 It's as if the dreadful nations couldn't not suddenly pull up in a convulsion of horror & shame.
-One said that yesterday, alas - but it's clearly too late to say it today. . . .
-It brings to me the outbreak of the Wartime of our youth - but the whole thing here is nearer, closer upon us, huger, & all in a denser & finer world.\footnote{1}
+One said that yesterday, alas - but it's clearly too late to say it today....
+It brings to me the outbreak of the Wartime of our youth - but the whole thing here is nearer, closer upon us, huger, & all in a denser & finer world.

 In 1914 millions of men across Europe rallied to the colours.
 They were maimed or killed in unimaginable numbers, the quick commingled with the dead in muddy hellholes, in the service of either furthering or frustrating Germany's first bid for domination in the twentieth century.
 Since the 1860s Europe's statesmen had learned to live with the consequences of the brief but limited wars of German unification, which many welcomed as a positive international development in a part of Europe about which outsiders had few negative preconceptions.
-But by the mid-summer of 1914 more than a decade of belligerent erraticism by German leaders, who lacked the diplomatic skill and self-restraint of Chancellor Otto von Bismarck, contributed to the feeling among Germany's neighbours that there were bounds which she should not be permitted to cross.
+But by the mid-summer of 1914 more than a decade of belligerent erraticism by German leaders, who lacked the diplomatic skill and selfrestraint of Chancellor Otto von Bismarck, contributed to the feeling among Germany's neighbours that there were bounds which she should not be permitted to cross.
 Hence, a regional Balkan conflict involving Germany's ally Austria-Hungary and a Serbia supported by her Russian patron rapidly escalated first into a continental and then a general world war.